gr3y6h0st/gr3y6h0st.github.io/_posts/2019-04-07-Introduction.md

 ...over the span of three months, worked through the Challenge Phase with 10,000 other Mobile Developmer peers...

-...got selected as an Android Track scholar!
+...got selected as an Android Track Scholar!
 (WhooooHOOOOO!)...

-...and graduated the Android Nanodegree Program as of November 2018!
+...and graduated the Android Nanodegree Program in November 2018!

 However, the tech industry evolves at a rapid rate.
 Android Development is in a constant state of change.
 Thus, a willingness to adopt a consistent learning pattern is key.